 J & R Manufacturing is one of the most respected restaurant cooking equipment manufacturers in the world!

-They make high quality smoker grills, broilers, rotisseries and custom restaurant and kitchen equipment.
+They make high-quality smoker grills, broilers, rotisseries and custom restaurant, and kitchen equipment.

-One of their best selling products is their very own robata grill broiler model 10185 that has 3 totally separate grilling zones, which allows chef to do flexible cooking with it.
+One of their best selling products is their very own robata grill broiler model 10185 that has 3 totally separate grilling zones, which allows the chef to do flexible cooking with it.

-They also use heavy gauge steel and thick refractory linings that have been field tested over the last 30 years are found in their robata grills and other restaurant equipment, which makes their products extremely durable.
+They also use heavy gauge steel and thick refractory linings that have been field-tested over the last 30 years are found in their robata grills and other restaurant equipment, which makes their products extremely durable.

 They are also known to have relentless innovation that is why their robata grill is unique, practical and efficient.

 Their custom products are also highly valued by their customers on top of that they also have great customer service.